Pugemon/Butterscotch/README.md

 ### Launcher features

 The 3DS build ships with a built-in launcher that scans `sdmc:/3ds/butterscotch` for installed games and lets you tweak how they run.
-Press **Select** on the grid to open settings, **Start** while in-game to bring up the pause menu.
+Press **Select** on the grid to open settings, **L + R + A** while in-game to bring up the pause menu.

 * **Themes** — 5 colour palettes that retint the whole launcher UI (background gradient, particles, accents, text).
 Choices: `BUTTERSCOTCH`, `MIDNIGHT`, `FOREST`, `ROSE`, `CARBON`.
 * **Game screen** — render the game on the **top** or **bottom** screen.
 The other screen automatically shows the same backdrop / letterbox.